VrushankPatel/interview-matters/NEXTTOPICS.md

-Popular System Designs LLD and HLD
-LLD HLD Basics
+A separate folder for popular systems design, LLD and HLDs both like url shortner, netflix and identify more yourself LLD HLD basics
 Replication vs Sharding vs Partitioning
 Caching
-Latency and Throughput Zero to Hero
+Latency and Throughput zero to hero
+Monitoring and Logging
+Async logging
+DevOps & Infrastructure as Code
+Proxy forward and reverse
+Load balancing and strategies